mevansam/openstack-cookbook/README.md

 The high-lighted files create the static Chef environment, whereas the Stack File can introduce variability to the deployment.
 The high-lighted arrows imply that variable substition happens automatically based on the selected Chef environment.

+### OpenStack KVM on Vagrant Template

+#### Basic Environment in Vagrant

+TODO:

+#### Simulated HA Environment in Vagrant

+![Image of OpenStack KVM setup on Vagrant] (docs/images/vagrant_kvm.png)

+The Vagrant template can be used to launch a minimal OpenStack HA cluster using a nested hypervisor on either Virtual Box or VMware.
+The HAProxy nodes as well as the Compute nodes are setup as Pacemaker clusters.
+The Chef OpenStack environment for this minimal environment is described in ```environments/vagrant_kvm```.
+The two stack files for VirtualBox and VMWare are ```stack_vbox_qemu.yml``` and ```stack_vmware_kvm.yml``` respectively.
+It should be noted that, although the environment attributes will by default setup KVM, the VirtualBox stack template overrides KVM with Qemu, as VirtualBox does not expose the processor extensions to guests required to run a nested hypervisor.
+You will need at a minimimum 7GB of memory available on the host to launch the stack and more if you want to scale it out.

 #### Troubleshooting